 Step 5.
 Here, you will see a removable disk; if not, connect the USB flash drive to the PC and reopen the “Disk Management” tool.

 Step 6.
-Right-click on the right-side pane of removable disk entry and select the
+Right-click on the right-side pane of the removable disk entry and select the Delete Volume option.

 Step 8.
 Once you complete the above steps, you should see the “Unallocated” space.